Beginner Coding with Blocks

 Clean out some weeds in the passage between buildings using nested conditions in loops.

-Use a for loop block with variable x from 0 to 2.
-Inside the loop, move forward, then use an if block to check if x is NOT equal to 1.
-Only when this condition is true (i.e., when x is 0 or 2), execute the code to turn right, place weeds, and turn left.
-This way you skip the middle iteration (when x is 1) to avoid the gap between containers.
+Only when x is not equal to 1 (i.e., when x is 0 or 2), the code to turn right, place weeds, and turn left will be executed.
+This way you skip the middle iteration (when x is equal to 1) to avoid the gap between containers.

 Once you've collected and placed the weeds in the proper location, reach the exit marked by a star to complete the level.